Travel.State.Gov > International Travel > Country Information > Belize International Travel Information

 Please refer to our Road Safety page for more information.

 Public Transportation: Taxis are prevalent in cities but not as common in rural areas.
+Taxis are identified by green license plates.
 Most visitors will need to call a taxi service to summon a taxi.
 Buses are used to travel between cities and are not common for short commutes.
-We suggest that you visit the website of Belize’s national tourist office.
+Uber and Lyft are not available in Belize.
+Secondhand and/or salvage vehicles and buses are often used for public transportation and may not have security features such as seatbelts and airbags.
+We suggest that you visit the Belize Tourism Bureau website.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Belize, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Belize’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.